 1. Important information to remember Page 4 2.
-Contraception for patients who are able to become pregnant Page 5 3.
+Contraception for patients who are able to become pregnant Page 5 Page 6 3.
 What are the risks of taking topiramate during pregnancy?
-Page 6 Effects on growth and development in the womb Page 6 Birth defects Page 6 Mental development and learning problems Page 7 4.
+Page 6 o Effects on growth and development in the womb Page 6 o Birth defects Page 7 o Mental development and learning problems J. J Page 8 4.
 What does this mean for me?
-Page 8 I am starting treatment with topiramate Page 8 Patients who have not yet experienced their first Page 8 period Page 8 As soon as the patient experiences their first period Page 8 Patients who have started having periods Page 9 I am taking topiramate and not planning to have a baby Page 10 I am taking topiramate and planning to have a baby Page 10 I am taking topiramate and I have become pregnant 3
+Page 8 o I am starting treatment with topiramate Page 9 o I am taking topiramate and not planning to have a baby Page 10 o I am taking topiramate and planning to have a baby Page 10 o I am taking topiramate and I have become pregnant J